Agriculture Loans For Farmers:

 Agriculture Loans are of 2 types:

 Short-Term Loans are also called crop loans, these are obtained from co-operative banks, village societies, and commercial banks.
 And to obtain crop loans the farmer has offered his cultivating land as security.
 These loans help the farmer to increase his productive ability by using necessary inputs and implementing new methods of farming with necessary technologies.
 Crop loans are given for traditional/non-traditional plantations and horticulture, and loans for allied activities.

 One-third of gross value: This value is based on the yield and price of the crop.
-Its also depends on the cost of cultivation and expense.
-Loan amount mainly depends upon the gross value, more the gross value more loan you can get.
+It also depends on the cost of cultivation and expense.
+The loan amount mainly depends upon the gross value, the more the gross value more the loan you can get.

-Cultivation Expenditure: Cultivation expenditure means the money spend on seeds, manures, fertilizers, pesticides, labors, etc.
+Cultivation Expenditure: Cultivation expenditure means the money spend on seeds, manures, fertilizers, pesticides, labor, etc.

 Medium and Long-Term Loans: